 9. Solid Hair Colours

-According to Casamassima, women are leaving highlights in 2019, opting instead for single-process colour.
+According to Casamassima, women were ready to leave highlights in 2019, opting instead for single-process colour.
 "Clients don't have the time to commit to living in the salon and I see more women avoiding highlights all together and just getting a single process done.
 For blondes, I'm seeing that they're getting highlights less frequently and asking for more glosses in between.
 An easy way to help with colour maintenance for blondes is to opt for a purple shampoo, like the Nexxus Blonde Assure Shampoo (£12), which helps neutralise brassy tones."

-Josh agrees.
-"Shorter hair will call for bolder colour and solid colours coming back," he says.
+Josh agreed.
+"Shorter hair will call for bolder colour and solid colours coming back," he said.

 10. Hair Accessories

-The tenth and final hair trend for 2020 is accessories, accessories, accessories!"
+The tenth and final hair trend for 2020 is accessories, accessories, accessories!
 Fitzsimons tells us.
 "We're already seeing a pearl and rhinestone clip obsession, but it will definitely transition in 2020 with way more—think more minimal looks as well as headbands and big '90s scrunchies."
+The look is definitely set to continue through into next year, so if you haven't dipped in yet, now is the time.

 To us, hair accessories are the easiest way to dress up a basic hairstyle, and one of our favourite hair accessories of them all is a large scrunchie (because it's so quick and easy to style).
 We like these silk ones from Slip - super chic and gentle on your hair.